More about: 30 Best Things To Do in London

 If you want to know all the details about this curious spectacle, don't miss the article How to see the Changing of the Guard and Buckingham Palace in London

-Another way to get around London is on board one of the many sightseeing buses, which you'll see running at all hours of the day and night in the city centre.
+Another way to get around London is on board one of the many London sightseeing buses, which you'll see running at all hours of the day and night in the centre of the city.
 If you book a seat on the London sightseeing bus, you can admire the city from the heights, comfortably seated and hop on and off (its famous "Hop on-Hop off") as many times as you want in each of its hundreds of stops along all that can and should be seen in the wonderful metropolis of London.

 There are several tour bus companies, including Big Bus Tours, City Sightseeing, The Original Tour, Vintage Tour and Golden Tours, partnered with Big Bus with the London Pass.